milosz-wieczor/gromologist-for-review/README.md

 All the selections should be unique (corresponding to a single atom), and combinations can be used like in VMD, e.g. `name CB and resid 10 and chain A`.
 This way you can e.g. automate the addition of dummy atoms, DNA/RNA conversions etc.

+For advanced users, it is possible to directly specify the `vector=...` parameter instead of `p1_sel` and `p2_sel`, while the vector can be conveniently calculated using `Pdb._vector()` (in fact, this is how the mutation module is implemented).

+Atoms can be easily deleted with `Pdb.delete_atom()` using the serial number, with the optional `renumber=True` parameter to renumber the remaining atoms from 1.

 ##### Interpolating between two pre-aligned structures